scossu/lakesuperior/doc/notes/fcrepo4_deltas.md

 use of content negotiation to do the same.
 Any request to an LDP-NR with an `Accept` header set to one of the supported RDF serialization formats will yield the RDF metadata of the resource instead of the binary contents.

-## Optional improvements

-The following are improvements in performance or usability that can only taken advantage of if client code is adjusted.

 ### "Include" and "Omit" options for children